loris-fab/NWB_Whisker-Stimulus-Decoding-main/README.md

 ### 1. Run the launcher

-From the project root, execute:
+From the project root, execute in a terminal:

 ```bash
 python launcher.py